Bispectral duality and separation of variables from surface defect transition

 In the point of view of the low-energy effective theory, the D2-brane engineers a half-BPS surface defect by coupling its two-dimensional worldvolume theory to the $\EN=2$ theory on the worldvolume of the D4-branes.
 The effective field theory on worldvolume of the D2-brane can easily be read off from the IIA brane picture to be the already described two-dimensional $\EN=(2,2)$ gauged linear sigma model, where the adjoint scalar vev $x \in \BC$ is identified with the position of the D2-brane on the $(x^8, x^9)$-plane \cite{Gaiotto:2013sma}.
 We call these surface defects the $\mathbf{Q}$-observable and the $\tilde{\mathbf{Q}}$-observable, respectively.
-We recall that the number matches the order ($n=2$) of the universal $\hbar$-oper equation for $Y(\fgl(2))$, which is solved by two inequivalent $Q$-operators \cite{jnl}.
+We recall that the number matches the order ($n=2$) of the universal $\hbar$-oper equation for $Y(\fgl(2))$, which is solved by two inequivalent $Q$-operators \cite{Jeong:2024hwf}.

 When we take the limit $\ve_2 \to 0$ of turning off one of the $\O$-background parameters, the four-dimensional $\EN=2$ gauge theory is effectively described by a $\EN=(2,2)$ gauge theory on the topological plane $\BC_2$.
 The $\mathbf{Q}$-observable, being a surface defect supported on the $\BC_1$-plane, becomes a local observable in this effective two-dimensional theory.
 Thus, its vacuum expectation value gives